What do you do if your spouse won’t change? Are you stuck in a holding pattern for the rest of your lives together? Most likely you aren’t.

-I’m mostly a practical minded person and love a good “step-by-step” plan to get me going in the right direction.
-Although I also feel that some “to-do lists” fall short of making the lasting change that really need to take place in our hearts.
+I have to say that I’m mostly a practical minded person.
+I love a good “step-by-step” plan to get me going in the right direction.
+But I also feel that some “to-do lists” fall short of making the lasting change that really need to take place in our hearts.

 Today, I’m focusing on the “nuts and bolts” of how to respond differently or more positively towards our mates in times of conflict and hurt.

-If there’s one thing that I’ve become convinced of in my 27 years of marriage (gulp!
-Yes, that number takes my breath away too folks!), it’s that I am not responsible for my spouse’s right or wrong choices.
-The moment I feel like I can change him or control what he does, is the moment I’m entering “La-La Land” and heading straight for frustration and disappointment—a place no one wants to stay.
+If there’s one thing that I’ve become convinced of in my 28 years of marriage (gulp!
+Yes, that number takes my breath away too!), it’s that I am not responsible for my spouse’s right or wrong choices.
+The moment I feel like I can change him or control what he does, is the moment I’m entering “La-La Land.”
+I’m heading straight for frustration and disappointment.
+That’s a place no one wants to stay.

 So what’s a spouse to do when her husband or his wife won’t “cooperate” or “get with the program”?

 Do the next right thing . . . that is OUR own responsibility!